 Ya, ya.
 Well, it’s an origin story, so again I don’t consider myself playing Deadpool.
 I’m the thing that will eventually become Deadpool.
 But ya, he’s scarred up.
 You’re gonna see the scars.
 That’s all in there.

 These interviews clear up some of the Deadpool worries we had from what we saw in the trailers and the toy images, but just barely.
-We still don’t know if that Weapon XI character from the trailers is him.
-We’ve heard some rumors that it is him and something happens during the film to revert his character back to the Deadpool we know and love (without the laser eyes and wrist blades).
+We still don’t know if the reported Weapon XI character from the trailers is actually him.
+We’ve heard some rumors that it is and that something happens during the film to revert his character back to the Deadpool fans recognize from the comics (i.e. without the laser eyes and wrist blades).
 In one of the interviews, Reynolds partly distances himself from his interpretation of the character to what Fox says the character is.

 What do you think?